amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 ```
 This yields a great **AUC score of 0.9659** (remember, <a href='http://en.wikipedia.org/wiki/Integral' target='_blank'>AUC</a> of 0.5 is random, and 1.0 is perfect).
 But we don't really care how well the model did; we just want to use that AUC score as a basis of comparison against the transformed PCA variables.

-So, lets use the same data and run it through ``prcomp``.
+So, let's use the same data and run it through ``prcomp``.
 This will transform all the related variables that account for most of the variation - meaning that the first component variable will be the most powerful variable (**Warning:** this can be a very slow to process depending on your machine - it took 20 minutes on my MacBook - so do it once and store the resulting data set for later use):

 ```r
 pmatrix <- scale(gisette_nzv)